UPPMAX/uppmax_intro_python/docs/evaluation.md

     Give you confidence levels of the following statements below:

-    - I am comfortable using the UPPMAX documentation
+    - I am comfortable using the documentation of my HPC center
     - I am comfortable using the Python book
     - I am comfortable learning Python
-    - I can login to Rackham
+    - I can login to my HPC cluster
-    - I can load a Python version on Rackham
+    - I can load a Python version on my HPC cluster
-    - I can start an interactive session on Rackham
     - I can describe what the Python programming language is
     - I can describe what the Python interpreter is
     - I can describe what a program is
-    - I can use a text editor on Rackham
+    - I can use a text editor on my HPC cluster
     - I can create a Python script
     - I can run a Python script
     - In Python, I can create a variable